dustinpfister/blog_posts/_posts/threejs-color.md

 There is also creating a texture to use as an emmisive map which can often be used as a way to create cool effects with textures.
 The use of this emissive map will allow me to set what areas of a face will be effected by the emmisve color and intensity, as well as what areas will not be effected by these values.

+## 3 - Tetxures and the Color class

-## 3 - Using an Emmsive map, canvas textures and the THREE.Color.getStyle method
+## 3.1 - Using an Emmsive map, canvas textures and the THREE.Color.getStyle method

 Getting into emissive maps might be a little off topic from the THREE.Color class, but yet again maybe not as it might prove to serve as a way to demonstrate a use case example for the get style method of THREE.Color.
 This get style method will return a string value like 'rgb\(255,0,0\)' from an instance of the color class like this new THREE.Color(1, 0, 0).
 So I can use the THREE.Color class not just for properties of materials and the scene object, but also to set the value of a style for an instance of the 2d drawing context of a canvas when creating a texture with a canvas element.